 Porfiry and Raskolnikov stare each other down as Raskolnikov asks how he can claim the items.
 Porfiry says he should just go to the police station and make a written claim.

 Porfiry says it's not important but that, if Raskolnikov wants, he can write up his statement and give it to Porfiry.

 Then, Raskolnikov thinks he sees Porfiry wink at him.
 Raskolnikov thinks, "He knows."

-He says the watch is the only trace the family has of Raskolnikov's father.
+He says the watch is the only trace the family has of his father.
 His mother, who is in town, would die if it were lost.

 Porfiry seems surprised to hear that Raskolnikov's mother is in St. Petersburg and asks when she got in.

-After hearing she'd been in town for a day, Porfiry says he's been waiting for Raskolnikov, because he's the only person who hasn't come to check on their pawned property.
+After hearing she's been in town for a day, Porfiry says he's been waiting for Raskolnikov because he's the only person who hasn't come to check on his pawned property.